 Real Estate Investment Trusts

 “REITs” are popular investment vehicles for those seeking to invest in real estate.
-REITs are companies, trusts or associations that acquire income producing real estate, such as hotels, office buildings or apartment building complexes.
+REITs are companies, trusts, or associations that acquire income producing real estate, such as hotels, office buildings, or apartment building complexes.
 REITs are comparable to mutual funds in enabling both small and large investors to participate in the real estate market.
 They trade on major exchanges and are very liquid.
 They may provide tax benefits and typically provide favorable dividend yields.
 A REIT generally owns and manages the income producing real estate and can be listed publicly or privately.

 Because of the illiquid market, firms often priced them on monthly account statements at their purchase price, no matter what their actual value may have been.
 Last year, FINRA changed its rules to specifically require firms to go through a process to more accurately report the current value of non-traded REITs on account statements.
 They must also provide more transparency on the high front-end fees charged for these products.

 In short, an investor should think long and hard before they invest in a non-traded REIT.
 They are complex and illiquid investment products that are appropriate only for aggressive and sophisticated investors.Resources